This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Tests all four key nutrients (pH, N, P, K) in one kit, so you get a full picture of your soil’s health
+- Tests all four key soil variables (pH, N, P, K) in one kit

 3. Galvanized Metal Raised Garden Bed Kit